5 Things We’ve Learned About Night Terrors

 night terrors guest post

-1. buy Seroquel online from canada Night terrors are distinctly different from nightmares.
+1. Night terrors are distinctly different from nightmares.
 Emma would sit up quickly, exclaim loudly (sometimes screaming or crying) and be completely unresponsive.
 She would then just lay down and be asleep.
 It’s really freaky, especially when it happens the first time!

 3. Being over-tired made them worse.
 If Emma had a really drawn-out bedtime (which she always had, so I mean an extra-long “drawn-out-for-at-least-an-hour” bedtime) there was a greater chance she’d wake with a terror.
 Same deal if the day was really busy or she didn’t nap (which she never did for me anyway…)